tedsluis/kubernetes-via-kubeadm/README.md

 ## Deploy Kubernetes cluster via kubeadm

 ### Prerequisites
-By default you can't (and not recommanded for production workloads) run applications on a Kubernetes `master` node.
-However, in case you want to setup a development Kubernetes cluster with just one or two hosts you can configure the master to `schedule` pods.

 One or more hosts with:
 * Fedora 27 (or higher) installed
 * Docker 1.13 (or higher) installed